-- Attend work-related conferences or seminars.
+- Attending work-related conferences or seminars.

 Expenses you can claim